brooks-builds/full-stack-todo-rust-course/backend/rust/learning_axum/README.md

 # Next Steps

-- [ ] hash the password and save into the database
+- [x] hash the password and save into the database
+- [ ] Return the correct error message for duplicate username